Types Of Nightmares And How To Cope With Them

 • Read or watch content that makes you feel calm and happy.

 Nightmares can be challenging to cope with and manage on your own, but working with a mental health professional in therapy can be one way to minimize the effects of nightmares and reduce them overall.
-However, traditional therapy can sometimes be challenging to fit into your schedule, and online therapy can be an effective alternative.
+However, traditional therapy can sometimes be challenging to fit into your schedule, and online therapy through a platform like BetterHelp can be an effective alternative.
 For instance, you may wish to engage in stress-relief exercises with your therapist before bed.
-Online therapy may allow for more flexible session times that would be considered after-hours at most traditional therapists’ offices.
+Online therapy may offer more flexible session times, which are often considered after-hours at most traditional therapists’ offices.

-Although nightmares are an occasional and normal occurrence for most people, they can cause problems when they happen frequently and impact your quality of sleep.
+Although nightmares are occasional for most people, they can cause problems when they happen frequently and impact your quality of sleep.
 There are multiple potential causes of nightmares, such as certain medications, excessive stress, major life changes, and some mental health disorders.
-Treatment typically consists of therapy, medication, or both.
+Treatment typically involves a combination of therapy and medication.
 Stress management and lifestyle changes may also provide relief from nightmares.
 If you are experiencing mental health challenges related to nightmares, please know that online therapy may be effective.

 Learn the impacts of sleep deprivation